Find the best oil painting supplies for beginners, with the essential materials you need to get started.

 Cleaning up and taking care of your materials

 Solvents can be added to paint and then applied to the painting surface.
 Make sure you pick an artist-grade solvent, that has been distilled.
 This way you know it doesn’t contain impurities, otherwise it could leave residue on your painting.
 Turpentine and oil of spike lavender really are unmatchable in their compatibility with oil paint, so either one of these would be the best option for working into your paintings.
+If you are using solvent in the paint film itself, make sure to only use in the first layers.

 - Turpentine (incredibly effective at thinning paint.
 The fumes are toxic, so ensure to only use it in a ventilated space and handle it with care.)